Rehabilitation Literature Review | Medical rehabilitation of spinal cord injury following earthquakes (2013)

 China is also prone to major natural disasters, and its provinces are frequently affected by major earthquakes and widespread flooding.

 - Mental health and psychosocial support

 Humanity & Inclusion's 13-member team works alongside government and civil society partners to provide direct support to people living in rural areas where residents experience extreme poverty, and to promote inclusive policy development.

 Today the program maintains its focus on inclusive education and inclusive poverty reduction, while adding new interventions in the areas of inclusive employment and community-based mental health rehabilitation.
 Priority cross-cutting issues for Humanity & Inclusion in China include strengthening the capacities of local civil society, supporting transition from institutional services models to community-based and personalized service models, promoting equity of all ages, genders and kinds of disability in the national disability inclusive development dialogue.

 Our Past Work

-Humanity & Inclusion has been in China since 2000, promoting a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
+Humanity & Inclusion has been in China since 2000, promoting a culture of dignity, access, and inclusion for ALL people with disabilities.
 Over time our work has transformed to meet the dynamic needs of the communities we serve.